-Antonio Banderas did not bring a guitar-case full of guns to the picture.
+For starters, Antonio Banderas did not bring a guitar-case full of guns to the picture!

 But by far the worse decision taken on set was to shoot a PG-13 film.
 Why?
 No Expendables picture is designed for kids so why tone the violence down in order to get them to watch?
 The digital gore has gone and so too has most of the swearing, meaning all that's left are endless gun battles, explosions and fisticuffs with moody lighting (which makes an unwelcome return from the first film).
 Maybe I'm tired of these films now - the first film was a good joke but by now, it's getting pretty stale.

-Oh, and why wasn't Banderas playing a spin-off of El Mariachi?
+And why wasn't Banderas playing a spin-off of El Mariachi?
+It's obvious!
 Would have made the film so much better!